cameronraysmith/IaC/dev/terraform/gcp/notebooks/README.md

     RequestTTY Yes
     RemoteCommand cd /home/jupyter && sudo su jupyter
 ```

+If you are using [VS Code][vscodessh] you may need to manually set `"remote.SSH.enableRemoteCommand": true` in order to respect execution of the `RemoteCommand` within the ssh session.

 The `IP_ADDRESS` of the remote host is printed at the end of `make up`.
 You can run `gcloud compute instances list` to display the `IP_ADDRESS` of the virtual machine if you need to reference it.
 If you use the container rather than disk image to setup the virtual machine, you may find an alternative `RemoteCommand` useful